Eyadoos/MorseCodeTrainer/README.md

   The beeper and
    the button are connected to the Arduino board via 2 digital i/o pins.
 Button transmits the data to the Arduino board, which will further assess the Morse code in dot or dash format.
-  Whenever the button is pressed, we check the duration of the button press and comparte it to the dot duration which is 300ms or dash duration which is 1 sec.
+  Whenever the button is pressed, we check the duration of the button press and comparte it to the dot duration which is 300ms or dash duration which is 1sec.

 ## Hardware Components: